-Lithium Energy was spun out of Strike via a \$9 million (at \$0.20 per share) initial public offering (IPO) in May 2021.9 Strike shareholders were given a priority pro-rata entitlement under the Lithium Energy IPO10 and Bentley's investment holding in Lithium Energy represented a portion of such entitlement.
+Lithium Energy was spun out of Strike via a \$9 million (at \$0.20 per share) initial public offering (IPO) in May 2021.8 Strike is the largest shareholder of Lithium Energy with 31,410,000 shares (30.49%).

-Strike Managing Director, William Johnson (also a Bentley Executive Director), is the Executive Chairman of Lithium Energy and Strike Executive Director, Farooq Khan (also a Bentley Executive Chairman), is an Executive Director of Lithium Energy.
+Strike Managing Director, William Johnson (also a Bentley Executive Director), is the Executive Chairman of Lithium Energy and Strike Executive Director, Farooq Khan (also Bentley Executive Chairman), is an Executive Director of Lithium Energy.